brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `-server` tells Java to start as a throughput-optimized server, not a startup-time-optimized client.
 It *should* do this by default.
 - `-XX:+UseNUMA` enables optimizations for multisocket systems, if applicable.
 Not sure if this applies to MCM CPUs like Ryzen or Epyc.
 - `-XX:-DontCompileHugeMethods` Allows huge methods to be compiled.
 Modded Minecraft has lots of these, and we don't care about higher background compiler CPU usage.
-- `-XX:+UseStringDeduplication` This should save a bit of memory for "free.".
-It works in ZGC and G1GC in Java 18.
+- `-XX:+UseStringDeduplication` This is a popular option, but not used here, as it's benching slower.
 - `-XX:+UseFastUnorderedTimeStamps` Avoid system calls for getting the time.
 The impact of this will vary per system, but we aren't really concerned with logging timestamp accuracy.
 - `-XX:+UseCriticalJavaThreadPriority` *Nothing* should preempt the Minecraft threads.
 GC and Compiler threads can wait.
 - `-XX:+OmitStackTraceInFastThrow` Minecraft throws a ton of "safe" errors we don't want to spend CPU tracing.
 - `-XX:ThreadPriorityPolicy=1` Use a wider range of thread priorities.
 Requires sudo on linux to work.
 Some JDKs (like Graal) enable this by default, but some don't.
-- `-XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150`: Optimizes G1GC's concurrent collection: https://research.spec.org/icpe_proceedings/2014/p111.pdf
+- `-XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150`: Optimizes G1GC's concurrent collection, still being tested: https://research.spec.org/icpe_proceedings/2014/p111.pdf
 - `-XX:G1RSetUpdatingPauseTimePercent=0`: We want *all* this work to be done in the G1GC concurrent threads, not the pauses.
 - `-XX:G1HeapWastePercent=18` Don't bother collecting from old gen until its above this percent.
 This avoids triggering slower "mixed" young generation GCs, which is fine since Minecraft (with sufficient memory) doesn't fill the old gen that fast.
 Idea from: https://www.reddit.com/r/Minecraft/comments/k9zb7m/tuning_jvm_gc_for_singleplayer/
 - `-XX:GCTimeRatio=99` As a goal, 1% of CPU time should be spent on garbage collection.
 Default is 12, which seems way too low.